 The investment limitations set forth above only relate to the Portfolios.
-The Underlying Funds may have investment limitations that are more or less restrictive than those of the VA Global Moderate Allocation Portfolio or VA Equity Allocation Portfolio.
+The Underlying Funds may have investment limitations that are more or less restrictive than those of the DFA VA Global Moderate Allocation Portfolio or VA Equity Allocation Portfolio.
 The investment limitations of the Underlying Funds are set forth in their respective statements of additional information.

 With respect to the investment limitation described in (1) above, each Portfolio will maintain asset coverage of at least 300% (as described in the 1940 Act), inclusive of any amounts borrowed, with respect to any borrowings made by such Portfolio.
 Under the 1940 Act, an open-end investment company may borrow up to 331⁄2% of its total assets (including the amount borrowed) from banks, and may borrow up to an additional 5% of its total assets, for temporary purposes, from any other person.
-The VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio do not currently intend to borrow money for investment purposes.
+The DFA VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio do not currently intend to borrow money for investment purposes.

-Although the investment limitation described in (2) above prohibits loans, each Portfolio except for the VA Global Moderate Allocation Portfolio is authorized to lend portfolio securities.
+Although the investment limitation described in (2) above prohibits loans, each Portfolio except for the DFA VA Global Moderate Allocation Portfolio is authorized to lend portfolio securities.
 The VA Equity Allocation Portfolio does not intend to lend shares of Underlying Funds.
 Investment limitation (2) above also does not, among other things, prevent the Portfolios from engaging in repurchase agreements, acquiring debt or loan instruments in the future or participating in an interfund lending order granted by the SEC.

-The investment limitations described in (5) and (8) above do not prohibit the VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio from investing all or substantially all of their assets in the shares of other registered, open-end investment companies, such as the Underlying Funds.
-In applying the investment limitations described in (5) and (8) above, the VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio will look through to the security holdings of the Underlying Funds in which they invest.
+The investment limitations described in (5), (7) and (8) above do not prohibit the DFA VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio, as applicable, from investing all or substantially all of their assets in the shares of other registered, open-end investment companies, such as the Underlying Funds.
+In applying the investment limitations described in (5), (7) and (8) above, the DFA VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio will look through to the security holdings of the Underlying Funds in which they invest.

-With respect to the Fixed Income Portfolios and VA Global Moderate Allocation Portfolio, for purposes of the investment limitations described in (7) and (8) above, management does not consider securities that are issued by the U.S. Government or its agencies or instrumentalities to be investments in an "industry."
-However, management currently considers securities issued by a foreign government (but not the U.S. Government or its agencies or instrumentalities) or a supranational organization to be an "industry" subject to the 25% limitation.
+For purposes of the investment limitations described in (7) and (8) above, management does not consider securities that are issued by the U.S. Government or its agencies or instrumentalities to be investments in an "industry."
+However, management currently considers securities issued by a foreign government (but not the U.S. Government or its agencies or instrumentalities) or a supranational organization to be subject to the 25% limitation.
 Thus, not more than 25% of a Portfolio's assets will be invested in securities issued by any one foreign government or supranational organization.

-In applying the investment limitations described in (7) or (8) above, each Portfolio will consider the investments of other investment companies in which the Portfolio invests to the extent it has sufficient information about the holdings of such investment companies, if applicable.
+In addition, in applying the investment limitations described in (7) or (8) above, each Portfolio will also look through to the security holdings of any investment companies in which the Portfolio invests, if applicable.